How do I get started?

 Can I get after school or evening appointments?

-Each of our counselors has their own set schedule and all offer a variety of daytime and evening hours for your convenience.
-Please note that after school and evening hours are very popular times and do fill quickly, so it is a good idea to book these appointments a few weeks out.
+Each of our counselors has their own set schedule.
+Some offer a variety of daytime and evening hours for your convenience.
+Please note that after school and evening hours are very popular times and do fill quickly, so it is a good idea to expect a longer wait for these appointments.

 What questions should I ask my insurance company?

 1.)
-What are my outpatient mental health benefits?
+What are my outpatient mental health benefits, including telehealth?

 2.)
 What are my out-of-pocket expenses, such as deductible or co-pay?